ReavenH/ReavenH.github.io/index.md

 - **Programming**：Skilled in programming using C, Python, VHDL and Markdown; excelled in solving problems utilizing MATLAB, PyCharm, Jupyter Notebook, Visual Studio, Anaconda, Quartus, Keil; familiarized with Linux developing environment.

-- **Other Computer Skills：**Skilled in using MATLAB to calculate or draw diagrams, using Markdown to edit documents or generate diagrams, drawing illustrations using Visio, and editing TEX scripts using Overleaf.
+- **Other Computer Skills**：Skilled in using MATLAB to calculate or draw diagrams, using Markdown to edit documents or generate diagrams, drawing illustrations using Visio, and editing TEX scripts using Overleaf.

 -----